Teradata/trino/docs/src/main/sphinx/connector/teradata.md

 ### Multiple Teradata databases

-You can have as many catalogs as you need, so if you have additional Teradata databases, simply add another properties file to etc/catalog with a different name, making sure it ends in .properties.
+The Teradata connector can only access a single Teradata database within a single catalog.
+Thus, if you have multiple Teradata databases, or want to connect to multiple Teradata instances, you must configure multiple instances of the Teradata connector.

-For example, if you name the property file sales.properties, Trino creates a catalog named sales using the configured connector.
+To add another catalog, simply add another properties file to `etc/catalog` with a different name, making sure it ends in `.properties`.
+For example, if you name the property file `sales.properties`, Trino creates a catalog named `sales` using the configured connector.

 ## Type mapping